chjj/bpkg/README.md

   // Rewrite specifier for module resolver. async redirect(specifier, from) {
     return specifier;
   }

-  // Only called in release mode, allows
-  // you to "rewrite" the output filename. async rewrite(module, path) {
-    // Example:
-    // return path.replace(/\.ts$/, '.js');
-    return path;
-  }

   // Called once the bundle is built.